sagemathinc/xpra-lz4/README.md

 # The MIT licensed Javascript LZ4 Compression from an old version of Xpra

+UPDATE: https://github.com/williamstein/lz4-ts works VERY well, and is beautiful clean code.
+I'm switching to that and obviously won't worry about this any further.

 This code is copied straight from the upstream Xpra client code, but with prettier formatting applied.